 Planning a schedule that works for your lifestyle is critical to student success.
 Use the tool below to plan your schedule for this semester.

-The college expects fall course offerings to fit into three types.
+The college expects fall course offerings to fit into five types.

 Planning for the cost of higher education is extremely important.
 Use the tool below to estimate the cost of your tuition for this semester.

 Please note: All summer and fall 2020 course fees, approved by the LCC Board of Trustees, remain unchanged.

 Course fees support costs unique to specific courses, beyond the standard cost of instruction and basic materials.
 Fees include a variety of consumable costs, specialized equipment, and technology dedicated to the associated course.
 Further, small group instruction is sometimes required by state or federal regulations, national accreditation mandates, or quality and safety standards, which all impact faculty-to-student ratios and overall program costs.
 These costs have not changed because of distance learning.

 LCC’s longstanding practice is that students are charged for the cost to deliver their education in their chosen program.
 As such, the courses and programs that have these additional costs are charged to the students enrolled in the courses rather than spreading those costs out evenly among all students by way of higher tuition.
 This practice promotes fairness for all.

 In April 2020, the LCC Board of Trustees did approve permanently eliminating the $25 online virtual fee.
 You will not see that fee on your bill during summer or fall 2020, or anytime thereafter.

 To register, Log into myLCC and click on the Banner link to drop or add course(s).
 For assistance on how to register